RayBlaxe/simple-portofolio-webapp/README.md

 ## Author

-Created with ❤️ for showcasing web development skills.
+Created with ❤️ for showcasing web development skills for Koding Next Indonesia.

----

-**Note**: Remember to replace all placeholder content (email, phone, social links) with your actual information before deploying the website.